-Sharing high-quality maps, rich analytics, and interactive apps through the website can be useful to extend your work to your organization or the open web community.
-Once you add your items to the website, you can share them through links, groups, map-based apps, and group-based apps.
+Sharing high-quality maps, rich analytic GIS data models, and interactive apps through the website can be useful to extend your work to your organization or the open web community.
+Once you add your items to the website, you can share them with others through links, groups, map-based apps, and group-based apps.
 You can also embed maps and groups in your websites.
 What you can share depends on your privileges and the security settings of your organization.

-Below are some best practices for making your content stand out as authoritative and interesting.
+Below are some best practices for making your shared items stand out as authoritative and interesting.

 To reach the largest number of people, be sure to share your item with everyone.
 Share items that are usable by a wide audience, such as a map, or useful to a specific audience, such as ArcGIS package files.
 Regardless of the format or audience, be sure the data behind the map or app is accessible to everybody who might open your item.

 A beautiful thumbnail image will help your item stand out in a list of search results.
 Check the image that the website adds by default.
 If it doesn't seem inspiring or accurate, replace it with your own.
 The best-looking images fit into the thumbnail space (200 pixels by 133 pixels) without having to be resized.
 Be sure to use a format supported by web browsers: PNG, GIF, or JPEG.

 Informative item details

 Aim to be clear and specific in describing your item details.
 Spend some time coming up with an informative title, summary, description, and tags so others understand the purpose of your content.
 Be sure to include accurate access and use constraints, credits, and spatial extent.
 Finally, be sure to respond to any comments somebody adds about your item.
 You might even proactively add comments to promote a specific feature of your map or app.
 For example, you could encourage users to check out a new aerial image you've just added to your map.